frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 If all is correct, the final weight of the part should be 0.350 lb.

+Notice how we utilized construction geometry to define the location of the holes on the 2" face of the tube.
+Using construction geometry to assist with sketching makes your parts more parametric and betters conveys design intent compared to manually dimensioning the location of every hole.

 ### Exercise 2: Box Tube and Gusset Joint
-For this exercise, you will design two tubes and a part called a "gusset", which connects the two tubes.
+For this exercise, you will design two tubes and a part called a "gusset".
+A gusset is the flat part that connects the two tubes.
 This gusset will be created in the same part studio as the tubes that it is connecting!
 Here's an example of a gusset:

 <center><img src="\img\design-guide\stage1a\8033-000-2024C_8.png" width="45%"> </center>
 <center> *Example of a gusset.* </center>